LitExtension Blog

 Step 3.
 Perform full eCommerce replatforming

-Once all preparations are complete, our team will execute the full migration while keeping you updated with timely reports and responses (always within 12 hours).
+Once all preparations are complete, our team will execute the full migration and run the WooCommerce import variable products for you.
 Better yet, unlike the Automated package, all additional options are fully covered here – no extra fees required!

 And that's not all; our commitment extends far beyond the migration itself.
 Indeed, after reviewing and validating your new store (to ensure all criteria from Step 1 are met), we also provide ongoing, dedicated post-migration support as below: